2020 Dungan–Kazakh ethnic clashes: Background

-The Sortobe and Masanchi are considered to be cultural capitals for Kazakhstani Dungans.
+The Sortobe and Masanchi are considered to be cultural capitals for Dungans in Kazakhstan.
 The House of Culture in Masanchi houses a museum of the history of the Dungan people.
 Every year there, as well as in the village of Sortobe, the holiday “Day of the Dungan Ethnos” is held.
 With the support of the Dungan Association of Kazakhstan (ADK), a monument dedicated to Bai Yanhu was unveiled in the village in 2001.

 Chronology

 5 February

 The conflict began in the village of Sortobe because of the incident with the fight between the elderly Dungan Ersmane Yunhu and his son Marat Yunhu with the aqsaqal Tölegen Qūdaşpaev and his two sons.
-80 year old Tölegen was beaten and the Qūdaşpaev family of three people were heading to the hospital until their road was blocked by a Dungan driver driving from the yard onto the highway.
+80-year-old Tölegen was beaten and the Qūdaşpaev family of three people were heading to the hospital until their road was blocked by a Dungan driver driving from the yard onto the highway.
 This resulted in a scuffle taking place, which lead to the hospitalization of two members of the Qūdaşpaev family.
 Tölegen was later taken by air ambulance to Almaty for a surgery on the hip joint.